bssayla/Lfahem/ReadMe.md

 </div>

+### Project description

 Welcome to **Lfahem**, an AI-powered chatbot designed to assist Moroccan citizens with their legal questions.
 Lfahem provides reliable and accurate information about Moroccan laws, helping you understand your rights and obligations.

+### GenAI Challenge path

+the path of this GenAI Challenge is the legal field in the moroccan law

 ## Information Sources